 - Nutmeg (whole or ground)

-Yes, you can use frozen peaches for this syrup if you want to.
+While I love making this syrup with fresh fruit, you can certainly use frozen peaches if you want to.
 But I do recommend thawing them first.

 Otherwise, the instructions are all the same.